cctweaker/ESPsensor/README.md

 # Deep Sleep Mod
 ESP-01 and ESP-01S do not have GPIO 16 available.
 To use them for deepsleep a small mod is necessary.
 GPIO 16 is nicely exposed on the bottom-left side of the ESP8266 chip.
 All we need to do is bridge it with a wire to RESET pin.
 Pictures are available in the project's hardware folder.

+# Message format
+ESPsensor send a message with the following format: <code>{"t":"sensor","n":"attic","ID":"abcdef","tmp":25.12,"hum":41.66","vin":3.30}</code>
+- t: device type.
+Value can be sensor, switch or anything else you define.
+- n: device name.
+Value can be room name or any other name you give to the device.
+- ID: ESPid, last 4 bytes of the ESP's mac address.
+- tmp: temperature reading
+- hum: humidity reading
+- vin: ESP voltage.
+Good until about 2.9V.
+Best to change batteries when voltage falls below 3.00V